 Here are our top picks for the best photo scanners, including our overall and runner-up picks, the best negative scanner, best portable scanner, and best all-in-one scanner.

 If you only need to scan the odd photo now and then, we’ve also recommended a few app-based options at the end.
-They aren’t a replacement for a dedicated device, but still have their uses in certain situations.
+They aren’t a replacement for a dedicated device, but are fine for occasional use.

 - Dimensions: 11.7 x 6.9 x 6.7 inches